 Canyoneering is an adventure sport that takes you deep into the mountain wilderness where most tourists, and even locals, will never go.
-Hike, boulder-hop, and rappel down waterfalls in the secret canyons of Pisgah National Forest and the Grandfather Mountain area in Western North Carolina.
-In the canyon, cell-service is limited, allowing you freedom from the hustle and grind.
+Hike, boulder-hop, and rappel down waterfalls in the secret canyons of Pisgah National Forest and the Grandfather Ranger District in Western North Carolina.
+In the canyon, cell service is limited, allowing you freedom from the hustle and grind.

 Ridges & Waterfalls

 Ziplining + Full-Day Canyoneering

 Whitewater & Waterfalls

 Whitewater & Waterfalls Expedition

 You don’t need to be an experienced outdoorsperson to rappel down an ancient waterfall or dive into a deep mountain river.
 Our team of expert canyoneering guides will show you the ropes (literally) so you can confidently explore some of Western North Carolina’s most beautiful and exciting land formations.

 Canyoneering, also known as canyoning, is an adventure sport that combines hiking, boulder-hopping, and waterfall rappelling in order to traverse down a canyon.
 Think of it as nature’s obstacle course.